Antimatter rocket: Pure antimatter rocket: direct use of reaction products

 Antiproton annihilation reactions produce charged and uncharged pions, in addition to neutrinos and gamma rays.
 The charged pions can be channelled by a magnetic nozzle, producing thrust.
 This type of antimatter rocket is a pion rocket or beamed core configuration.
 It is not perfectly efficient; energy is lost as the rest mass of the charged (22.3%) and uncharged pions (14.38%), lost as the kinetic energy of the uncharged pions (which can't be deflected for thrust); and lost as neutrinos and gamma rays (see antimatter as fuel).

 Positron annihilation has also been proposed for rocketry.
 Annihilation of positrons produces only gamma rays.
 Early proposals for this type of rocket, such as those developed by Eugen Sänger, assumed the use of some material that could reflect gamma rays, used as a light sail or parabolic shield to derive thrust from the annihilation reaction, but no known form of matter (consisting of atoms or ions) interacts with gamma rays in a manner that would enable specular reflection.
 The momentum of gamma rays can, however, be partially transferred to matter by Compton scattering.

 One method to reach relativistic velocities uses a matter-antimatter GeV gamma ray laser photon rocket made possible by a relativistic proton-antiproton pinch discharge, where the recoil from the laser beam is transmitted by the Mössbauer effect to the spacecraft.

-A new annihilation process has allegedly been developed by researchers from Gothenborg University.
-Several annihilation reactors have been constructed in the past years where hydrogen or deuterium is converted into relativistic particles by laser annihilation.
-The technology has been demonstrated by research groups led by Prof. Leif Holmlid and Sindre Zeiner-Gundersen at research facilities in both Sweden and Oslo.
-A third relativistic particle reactor is currently being built at the University of Iceland.
-The emitted particles from hydrogen annihilation processes may reach 0.94c and can be used in space propulsion.
-Note, however, that the veracity of Leif Holmlid's research is under dispute.
+A new annihilation process has purportedly been developed by researchers from the University of Gothenburg, Sweden.
+Several annihilation reactors have been constructed in the past years which attempted to convert hydrogen or deuterium into relativistic particles through laser annihilation.
+The technology was explored by research groups led by Prof. Leif Holmlid and Sindre Zeiner-Gundersen, and a third relativistic particle reactor is currently being built at the University of Iceland.
+In theory, emitted particles from hydrogen annihilation processes could reach 0.94c and can be used in space propulsion.
+However the veracity of Holmlid's research is under dispute and no successful implementations have been peer reviewed or replicated.